 Translation is all about choice.
 After all, words carry a lot of meaning—much more than just their dictionary definitions.
 House, dwelling, crash pad, home, property, lodging, and crib essentially mean the same thing, but their respective usages evoke drastically different feelings.

 When discussing his place of residence, Masahiro Sakurai would probably be best represented with “home” or “house.”
 However, if Keisuke Ogihara, a member of the Japanese hip-hop group Rip Slyme, was talking about his place of residence, it might be better suited translated as “crib.”
 Knowing not only your audience, but also the speaker, is essential when translating and is the first thing that goes into translation.

 The second thing that goes into translation is the translator’s own ability.
 Being strong in both languages is critical.
 Being proficient in one language is not enough.
 This is something I’ve been working on myself.
-Masked Man and Soma often blow my translations out of the water because they figure out better ways to reword tricky sentences.
+Soma and others often blow my translations out of the water because they figure out better ways to reword tricky sentences.

 Another part of translation is knowing the source material well.
 This kind of relates to the first point, but it’s slightly different.
 For example, if you were to literally translate the Japanese for “clone characters” in Smash, it would be “model swap characters.”
 We don’t use the latter translation in English, however, so Source Gaming opts to use the former.

 The fourth thing that goes into translation is recognizing the format.
 Where does the source exist?
 If it’s an interview, it might be better to use contractions, and to make the dialogue sound more casual.
 If it’s an announcement, it might be best to use formal language.
 Understanding how things are being communicated is essential.